AerSafe®

 Easy-to-install, low-cost alternative to expensive OEM nitrogen inerting systems

-FTFR Background
+FTFR (fuel tank flammability reduction) Background

 The FAA’s published Fuel Tank Flammability Reduction Rule (FTFR) mandates that operators of transport category aircraft must take measures to mitigate the possibility of fuel tank vapor ignition in certain aircraft models.
 To avoid being grounded, all affected passenger aircraft flying within or into the United States under FAR Part 121 operations must be equipped with an FAA-approved fuel tank migration means to meet the FTFR mandate.
-Affected aircraft models include the Airbus 319, 320, and 321 and Boeing 777, 767 and 737.
+Affected aircraft models include the Airbus 319, 320, 321, and 330 and Boeing 737, 757, 767, and 777.

 AerSafe Development